adtork/Jeremy-Azure-lab/FastPath/readme.md

 - Define a non-FP connection in the portal between the ER GW and circuit.
 Configure FP on existing connection, validate FP disabled, and run previous traceroute.

 **VNETs, peerings, VMs and ER GWs (and conn2) are already created to match the diagram.
 Use Powershell to build an FP connection between ER GW1 and the circuit.
-I'm using an ER circuit in a seperate subscription so I'm using an authorization token. $id is the path to the ER circuit (XXXXX is the subscription).
+The ER circuit is in a seperate subscription so an authorization token is used. $id is the path to the ER circuit (XXXXX is the subscription).
 "AuthorizationKey" (YYYYY) is the key generated from the authorization process.**

 <pre lang="...">